-Once the addresses have been set, the first and last board in a chain must have, respectively, only the FIRST_BOARD and only the LAST_BOARD bit set to 1 in the MCST_Control (see §3.14).
-All intermediate boards must have, on the contrary, both the FIRST_BOARD and the LAST_BOARD bits set to 1 in the MCST_Control (see §3.14).
+Once the addresses have been set, the first and last board in a chain must have, respectively, only the FIRST_BOARD and only the LAST_BOARD bit set to 1 in the MCST_Control (see § 3.16).
+All intermediate boards which are active must have, on the contrary, both the FIRST_BOARD and the LAST_BOARD bits set to 1 in the MCST_Control (see § 3.16).

-The Address Maps of the V767A module in MCST and CBLT modes are shown in Table 3.2 and Table 3.3.
+The Address Maps of the V767 module in MCST and CBLT modes are shown in Table 3.2 and Table 3.3.